ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="174"></a>
 #### Trace Flag: 174
 Function: Increases the SQL Server Database Engine plan cache bucket count from 40,009 to 160,001 on 64-bit systems.<br />
-**Note: Please ensure that you thoroughly test this option, before rolling it into a production environment.**
+**Note: Please ensure that you thoroughly test this option, before rolling it into a production environment.**<br />
 Link: https://support.microsoft.com/help/3026083/fix-sos-cachestore-spinlock-contention-on-ad-hoc-sql-server-plan-cache<br />
 Link: [Docs Trace Flags]<br />
 Scope: global only